-7. If necessary, convert the water heater from the factory preset of using natural gas to using propane.
+- If necessary, convert the water heater from the factory preset of using natural gas to using propane.
 Refer to "11.
-Natural Gas to Propane Conversion" on page 35 for the required instructions.
+Natural Gas to Propane Conversion" on page 42 for the required instructions. - a.
+Propane conversion must be done within the 72 hours of the water being turned ON for heating the water.